top of page

 We can email you a certificate of delivery and, if possible, a photo of your cask sitting in the bonded warehouse once it has been transported to the bonded warehouse (warehouse dependent).
 The certificate of ownership is then issued by Steadman-Chase (wet signed and stamped by the founding director).

+The certificate of title and related documents you get from Steadman-Chase show your legal ownership of your barrel (s).
 If you pass, your whisky casks will be included to your overall estate and evaluated by HMRC.
 If you have a will, you can designate who will be the beneficiaries of your estate and how much they will get.
 Steadman-Chase advises that you obtain competent, independent financial counsel in this matter.

 No. Depending on the stock on hand, the least investment is the price of the lowest-value cask at the time of the query.
 This charge varies daily, but there is no minimum.

-Cask Whisky is not governed by any laws.
+Cask whisky is not governed by any laws.
 HMRC is in charge of regulating and managing cask whisky.
 Cask whisky is considered a “wasting asset” by HMRC, and it is not regulated by the Financial Conduct Authority (FCA), which monitors “regulated” financial assets.
 Steadman-Chase always recommends that you get independent legal and financial counsel before entering into any transaction.

 Scotland has been a constituent country of the United Kingdom since May 1, 1707.
 Scotland’s people voted against independence on September 18, 2014.
 Given that whisky accounts for 70% of Scottish food and drink exports, the widespread consensus is that after independence, they will be keener than ever to make trade deals anywhere they can, which will almost certainly include the United Kingdom.
-The United States, which is by far the world’s largest importer of Scotch, has a special relationship with Britain.
+The United States, which is by far the world’s largest importer of scotch, has a special relationship with Britain.

 After the purchase of your cask(s), you will get an invoice, a paid receipt, and a certificate of title (wet signed and stamped by the founding director) or a Delivery Order (DO) to your own private account.
 All connected paperwork includes the cask’s unique number and the most recent regauge or filling data (OLA/RLA, AYS, ABV, etc.).
 After you become an owner, you will get paperwork and letters verifying the recommended continuous maintenance of your cask.
 You’ll be allowed to visit your barrel (depending on the warehouse), collect samples, and obtain paperwork and communication confirming the required cask maintenance.